 - In South Africa, the terms CV and resume are often used interchangeably, as well.
 A comprehensive CV is best received when it is brief and in reverse chronological order (JobERA.com, 2000); and

-- In Mexico, resumes commonly include a cover page that lists only the job seeker’s name and curriculum vita.
+- In Mexico, resumes commonly include a cover page that lists only the job seeker’s name and curriculum vitae.
 They are also not restricted to one or two pages (Going Global, 2009).

 Generally, a resume and a CV mean the same – a job search tool describing the qualifications of an applicant.
 Despite their generally similar meaning, different countries address and perceive resumes and CVs in practically different ways.
 To clarify things, here’s how they are called and treated in different countries: